oitee/twirl/README.md

 The app provides for two user-roles: admin and ordinary.
 Ordinary users can view the list of top 50 links shortened by them, the number of times each such short link has been accessed and an option to enable or disable them.
 Admin users can access the top 50 short links created by the app; however, an admin user is not given the permission to disable or enable links created by other users.

 The project is accompanied by complete integration tests using Jest framework.
-The app has been deployed on Heroku.
-It can be accessed here: [https://oteetwirl.herokuapp.com/login](https://oteetwirl.herokuapp.com/login).
+The app has been deployed on GCP.
+It can be accessed here: [twirl.otee.dev](https://twirl.otee.dev/login).

 ## System Design